 Guilford is proud to be officially recognized as both the Chickadee and Lilac Capital of Maine.
 We are grateful to the Maine legislature for recognizing the long tradition of the Town’s inhabitants of fostering and caring for the pristine natural environment within our town.

-Milo is on the move.
-This quiet little town has been making some noise lately!
-Improvements happening everywhere – such as The Harrigan Learning Center & Museum, and the Milo/Brownville & Points North Visitor Center.
-Most recently, a re-awakening at the old Derby Railyards, as Central Maine and Quebec Railway invested over 7 million dollars to take an abandoned railcar service station and completely rebuild it with innovation nearly impossible to find elsewhere.
-Katahdin Railcar Services has already added 20 new jobs, and as the project continues, the future for Milo looks bright.
+The majority of out-of-staters visiting our region to scale and conquer Mt.
+Katahdin drive through the sweet town of Milo to get there.
+A quaint, walkable community, Milo has seen some significant investment and growth over the past couple of years.
+A new place for tourists to stop in, the Milo/Brownville & Points North Visitor Center is situated adjacent to one of the area’s most popular destinations, the Harrigan Learning Center & Museum.
+Most recently, Milo experienced a re-awakening at the old Derby Railyards, as Central Maine and Quebec Railway invested over 7 million dollars to take an abandoned railcar service station and completely rebuild it with innovation nearly impossible to find elsewhere in the United States.
+Katahdin Railcar Services has already added 20 new jobs, and as the project continues, greater opportunity for the locals is inevitable.

 Sometimes big things happen in small places.
 Monson, Maine is such a place.
 A beautiful, rural town found on the shores of Lake Hebron, where a little over 700 people reside.
 Recently, hundreds of thousands of dollars have been invested in this small community by the Libra Foundation, a philanthropic group also behind Maine’s Pineland Farms, who purchased multiple dilapidated properties and the town’s community center with the goal of creating an artists’ colony, re-affirming Monson as the type of idyllic place artists want to be.
 The town’s reconstruction comes with a plan – an artist residency program named Monson Arts, offering month-long residencies and shorter intensive workshops to artists and authors, including attractive new studio space to work in and housing for those who enter the program.
 Eventually, this once aging community will become a hot spot for young talent, transformed by the power of art.